emustudio/emuStudio/docs/_documentation/user/_doc/altair8800/88-sio.md

 *WRITE*:

 Controls input/output interrupts enable.
 If both interrupts are set to be enabled, it only empties transmitter buffer in the device, which was a post-step after interrupts being enabled.
-However, the plug-in does not implement interrupts support.
+However, the plugin does not implement interrupts support.

 - `D7 D6 D5 D4 D3 D2` : unused bits
 - `D1 D0`             : Used for enabling/disabling interrupts.
 Not used in emuStudio.